invoiceninja/sdk-php/README.md

 ### Retrieving Models

+Pagination
+To iterate through more than 1 page of results, increment `NinjaConfig::setPage(1)` value until an empty array of results is returned.
+Adjust the number of results per page using the `NinjaConfig::setPerPage(15);` value *(maximum 500)*.

 Retrieve all clients
 ```php
     $clients = Client::all();
 ```

 Retrieve a client by its primary key.
 ```php
     $client = Client::find(1);